 Best For Bundling: MetLife

-MetLife offers rental insurance coverage in all 50 states.
+MetLife offers rental insurance coverage in many areas.
 The company has an AM Best financial strength rating of A+ (Superior) and a Moody’s rating of Aa3 (High Quality).
-Their NAIC trend report shows consistently low levels of complaints over the last three years.
+Their NAIC trend report shows above average levels of complaints over the last three years.

 We chose MetLife as the best option for bundling coverage because it is one of the only insurers with discounts for any kind of bundling, including home, auto, life insurance, plus discounts for those who have employer-sponsored group insurance with MetLife.